4 Key DevOps Metrics for Improved Efficiency and Performance

 The Deployment Frequency of a team directly translates into how fast it is in deploying codes or releases to production.
 This DevOps metric can vary across teams, features, and organizations.
 It also depends on the product and the internal deployment criteria.
 For instance, some applications may commit to only a few big releases a year, whereas others can make numerous small deployments in a single quarter.

-A higher deployment frequency ratio might indicate that the teams are tracking or improving or rolling out new features to the market faster.
-A higher deployment frequency also paves the way for a constant feedback loop between the customers and the team that translates to beter versions of the product being released to the end-user.
+A higher deployment frequency ratio might indicate that the teams are tracking improving or rolling out new features to the market faster.
+A higher deployment frequency also paves the way for a constant feedback loop between the customers and the team that translates to better versions of the product being released to the end user.
 The research by Google on DORA also suggests that proactive teams have higher deployment frequencies, meaning they can deploy on-demand consistently.

-Tracking the deployment frequency over an extended period of time can help track the change in velocity, trace bottlenecks, and take corrective actions quicker.
+Tracking the deployment frequency over an extended period can help track the change in velocity, trace bottlenecks, and take corrective actions quickly.
 An effective way to measure Deployment frequency is by gathering data from GitHub, Jira, and others to identify if the codes planned are shipped.
-Doing this not only allows managers to track the deployment frequency, but also weed out blockers as the regular focus on Deployment Frequency shines a light on the missed deployments and understands the pattern and reason behind the same.
+Doing this not only allows managers to track the deployment frequency but also weed out blockers as the regular focus on Deployment Frequency shines a light on the missed deployments and understands the pattern and reason behind the same.

-• Optimize the cycle times to be more efficient to ensure the deployments occur at the regular intervals
+5. Optimize the cycle times to be more efficient to ensure the deployments occur at regular intervals

 Cycle time from DORA Metrics dashboard - Hatica